(The next location shot lasts for less than two seconds but there’s enough in it to justify a dedicated post… read on… )

 and Now, This was filmed in Hollywood.
 They were heading east on Hollywood Boulevard, crossing Wilcox Avenue (map).

 CitySleuth’s fellow gumshoe Notcom found this location.
-This vintage photo from the 1920s clearly show the streetlight, mailbox and power pole at Hollywood and Wilcox outside the Hollywood Public Market at 6500 Hollywood Boulevard.
+This vintage photo from the 1920s clearly show that grouping of streetlight, mailbox and power pole at Hollywood and Wilcox outside the Hollywood Public Market at 6500 Hollywood Boulevard.
 (There’s now a 7-Eleven at this site).

 And this 1924 photo looking north up Wilcox with Hollywood Boulevard crossing ahead shows the same grouping at left.
 In addition it shows the white square pattern below the corner store window at right that is seen in the Then image above.
 Proof positive!